Skip to main content

 Risk Management Exits:

-• Time-based exits if the trade hasn't moved in your favor within a reasonable timeframe
+• Time-based exit if the trade hasn't moved in your favor within a reasonable window

 Risk Management That Actually Works

-Here's the brutal truth - you're going to have losing trades.
-The goal isn't to avoid losses entirely (impossible), but to make sure losing trades don't destroy your account.
-Here's how:
+You will have losing trades.
+The goal isn't to avoid them - it's to make sure they don't destroy your account.

-Stop Loss Placement: For long positions, I set stops just below the most recent swing low.
-For short positions, stops go just above the recent swing high.
-This approach respects natural support and resistance levels while giving trades room to breathe.
+Stop Loss Placement: For longs, set stops just below the most recent swing low.
+For shorts, just above the recent swing high.
+This respects natural support and resistance levels while giving trades room to breathe.

-Position Sizing: Never risk more than 1-2% of your account on any single scalping trade.
-I know it sounds conservative, but scalping is about volume and consistency, not home runs.
+Position Sizing: Never risk more than 1-2% of your account on a single scalping trade.
+Scalping is about volume and consistency, not home runs.

 The No-Code Approach (For Those Who Prefer Visual Building)

-Look, not everyone wants to learn Pine Script coding, and that's completely fine.
-I've been using Pineify recently because it lets me build complex strategies visually without writing a single line of code.
+Not everyone wants to learn Pine Script, and that's fine.
+I've been using Pineify to build complex strategies visually without writing code.

 Pineify visual strategy builder

-What makes this approach particularly powerful for scalping is the ability to stack multiple indicators on one chart.
-This is huge because scalping requires multiple confirmations for quick decisions.
-TradingView normally limits you to just a couple of indicators unless you pay for their premium plans, but with tools like Pineify, you can combine as many as you need.
+The ability to stack multiple indicators on one chart is huge for scalping, which needs multiple confirmations for quick decisions.
+TradingView normally limits you to a couple of indicators unless you pay for premium plans.
+Tools like Pineify let you combine as many as you need.

 Multiple indicators on one chart